krishna11-dot/krishna11-dot/README.md

 🔍 What I'm looking for
 I'm on the hunt for entry-level opportunities in:

-AI/ML Engineering
+ML Engineering
 Data Science
 Generative AI/Agentic AI Development

 🌱 Current learning journey

-Deep diving into reinforcement learning algorithms Experimenting with prompt engineering techniques Building my own mini-projects to test new ideas Constantly refining my Python skills
+Deep diving into Agents and reinforcement learning algorithms Experimenting with prompt engineering techniques Constantly refining my Python skills with a focus on ML libraries like PyTorch and scikit-learn, while implementing various ML algorithms from scratch to understand their inner workings
 Getting lost in Lex Fridman podcasts (currently obsessed with his conversations on AI alignment!)

-💻 Projects I've enjoyed working on
-MonReader: My first serious foray into computer vision - taught me that threshold tuning is both an art and a science!
-Multi-Agent Systems: Discovered that making AI agents cooperate is surprisingly similar to managing group projects in university.
-Bank Marketing Prediction: Where I learned that feature engineering is often more important than model selection.
 📚 When I'm not coding...

 Playing football (still waiting for my Premier League call up)